frankroeder/parrot.nvim/README.md

     -- Set to 0 to deactive model caching model_cache_expiry_hours = 48,

+    -- Notify about the token usage of each request, when the provider reports it.
+    -- OpenAI-compatible APIs only send usage while streaming if the request asks -- for it, so also set `params.chat.stream_options = { include_usage = true }`
+    -- for those providers.
+Anthropic and Gemini report usage by default. report_usage = false,

     -- fzf_lua options for PrtModel and PrtChatFinder when plugin is installed fzf_lua_opts = {
         ["--ansi"] = true,